RicardoDB96/KDraw/README.md

 ### 1. Drawing

 - **How to Use**: Open the app, create a new drawing, switch to drawing mode, and use your finger, mouse, or stylus to draw on the canvas.
-Tap or click to create points, or drag to create continuous lines.
+Tap or click to create points, or drag to create continuous lines, you can change of color and width by clicking again on drawing mode when is selected.

 ### 2. Zoom & Pan